iotbzh/DEPRECATED_4a-hal-generic/README.md

   * This section is where you put controls which are alsa control calls.
   * If a control is not available, it will be registered in alsa using '4a-alsa-core'.
   * These controls will be available as verb for your hal.
+  * The value passed to these verbs should be in percentage, the hal will do the conversion to the correct alsa value.
+    To be recognize by the hal, the value should ba associated to the key `val` and should be an integer.
 * In `halmixer` section (what it is passed to the mixer):
   * The `uid` field will be the name of the mixer corresponding to your hal.
   * The `mixerapi` field should contain the name of the api to call for reaching the mixer